 The main goal of a good personal brand is to be noticed and found by your ideal clients.
 Ideal clients aren't looking for the best expert, but they are searching for someone who is an authority on the thing they need the most and visible.
 Developing a personal brand is similar to telling a story and developing characters.

-Therefore you have to be very strategic in order to show your personality in a consistent, cohesive, and quick manner.
+Therefore you have to be very strategic to show your personality in a consistent, cohesive, and quick manner.
 Remember the internet is full of a lot of digital noise so you need to make your copy easy to absorb for your ideal clients so they can pay attention to what you have to say.
 One of the best ways freelancers use social media is by simply starting conversations and providing value to others.

 A successful brand isn't just about creating the best work possible.
 A lot of popular brands have three important values: